 Age is central to the assessment and affects the child's rights to services and the response by agencies.
 In addition it is important to establish age so that services are age and developmentally appropriate.

-The assessment of age is a complex task, which often relies on professional judgement and discretion.
+The assessment of age is a complex task, which often relies on professional judgment and discretion.
 Such assessment may be compounded by issues of disability.
 Moreover, many societies do not place a high level of importance upon age and it may also be calculated in different ways.
 Some young people may genuinely not know their age and this can be misread as lack of co-operation.
 Levels of competence in some areas or tasks may exceed or fall short of our expectations of a child of the same age in this country.

 As the issue of age assessment in social work with asylum seeking young people remains controversial the ADCS (Association of Directors of Children's Services) Asylum Task Force has worked with the Home Office to provide two new jointly agreed documents, as detailed below.
 These documents are offered as practice guidance, by way of assistance to local authorities and their partners.
 The use of the proforma and consent form is voluntary.
 The content does not, nor does it seek to, be binding on local authorities.
 It is simply a recommended approach.

-- Age Assessment Information Sharing for Unaccompanied Asylum Seeking children: Explanation and Guidance;
+- Age Assessment Information Sharing for Unaccompanied Asylum Seeking children: Explanation and Guidance.

 The advice of a paediatrician with experience in considering age may be needed to assist in this, in the context of a holistic assessment.
 However, the High Court has ruled that, unless a paediatrician's report can add something specific to an assessment of age undertaken by an experienced social worker, it will not be necessary.